 - Use of a well-organized template in its preparation

 - Non-repetitive language–say it once and say it clearly

 - Information can come from multiple sources, but the language should be consistent

 By now you can probably see that you do not need to be a rocket scientist to decipher properly prepared design and build documents.
 However, when multiple parties contract together, there are opportunities for time-consuming misunderstandings and delays.
 Take every step you can to avoid these delays and miscommunication by using clear and concise language.

 Are You Considering a Project that Involves Design and Build Documents?

-With this simplified model, one single team does the design work and the build of the project from the beginning to the end.
+Most importantly, with this simplified model, one single team does the design work and the build of the project from the beginning to the end.
 This one-team approach increases efficiency, saving both time and money.
 Everyone knows about your project from start to finish.
 Everyone has the goal of getting the project done correctly, efficiently, and to your specifications.

 Do you need some professional assistance as you move forward with your construction project?
 We encourage you to contact Peak Steel Contractors today.
 We are happy to tell you more about our innovative process designed to get your project completed successfully.
-We’d be happy to answer any questions you have about design and build documents.
+And, we’d be happy to answer any questions you have about design and build documents.